Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Long, static stretches or over-stretching sore muscles can do more harm than good, says Yeary.
 “The tissues are already slightly damaged and working on healing.”
 If you over-stretch your muscles and “wring them out” of all their fluids, you reduce their ability to heal and may even damage them in the process, she adds.

-Gina Tomaine is a Philadelphia-based writer and editor.
-She is currently Deputy Lifestyle Editor of Philadelphia magazine, and previously served as Associate Deputy Editor of Rodale’s Organic Life.
-Her work can be seen in Women’s Health, Runner’s World, Prevention and elsewhere.
+Gina Tomaine is a Philadelphia-based writer and editor and the author of The Philly Tarot Deck Guide Book.
+She was the health and wellness editor of Philadelphia magazine, and previously served as associate deputy editor of Rodale’s Organic Life.
+Her work can be seen in Women’s Health, Runner’s World, Prevention, and elsewhere.
 Learn more at ginatomaine.com.